Ending your business: a checklist

 First you must dissolve the organisation.
 Report the dissolution to the KVK with form 17a.
 Pay any debts and divide the assets.
 Then deregister the legal entity from the KVK.

-After deregistering from KVK, request an extract from the KVK Business Register as proof that your company has ended.
+After deregistering from KVK, request a KVK Business Register Extract as proof that your company has ended.

 Stage 3: closing down your business